-Pound Cake, or True Pound Cake?
-What's the difference?
-Just like the debate here in North Carolina over which barbecue is best, Eastern or Western style, there is also much
+Pound cake, or True Pound Cake — what’s the difference?
+Just like the debate here in North Carolina over which barbecue is best, there is also much debate over pound

-Pound Cake, or True Pound Cake?
-What’s the difference?
-Just like the debate here in North Carolina over which barbecue is best, Eastern or Western style, there is also much debate over Pound Cake.
+Pound cake, or True Pound Cake — what’s the difference?
+Just like the debate here in North Carolina over which barbecue is best, there is also much debate over pound cake.
 We’ve pretty much lost sight of what True Pound Cake is these days, but let’s look at where it began and work our way up.

-We’ve come to recognize the four, one-pound each of ingredients, as True Pound Cake, which we’ll present below.
-One thing that both of the above mentioned cookbooks had in common was that the recipes called for powdered sugar.
+One thing that both of the above-mentioned cookbooks had in common was that the recipes called for powdered sugar.
 Was that the same as what we buy today?
 I don’t know.
 Another suggestion from more modern recipes says to use cake flour instead of just regular flour.
-So, I set out to use both powdered sugar and cake flour in this recipe.
+So I set out to use both powdered sugar and cake flour in this recipe.
 And I’m going to show you how to make your own cake flour at home.

-So, let the next debate begin.
-Is THIS recipe really a True Pound Cake, or is it just another plain cake that needs a new name?
-I’ll look forward to reading your comments as I place another scoop of ice cream on a slightly toasted slice of this very tasty pound cake that I was very pleased with.
+So let the next debate begin.
+Is this recipe really a True Pound Cake, or is it just another plain cake that needs a new name?
+Meanwhile, I’ll place another scoop of ice cream on a slightly toasted slice of this very tasty pound cake that I was very pleased with.
 Ready to try it yourself?
-Alright then, let’s get cooking!

 3¾ cups all-purpose flour